Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Introduction

 In what follows, we propose a framework for multidimensional function representation based on learning the optimal \emph{marginal product basis} (MPB), i.e., a collection of independent multiplicatively separable functions, that avoids both direct estimation of, and explicit structural assumptions on, $C$.
 Critically, the number of parameters needed to estimate the MPB is \textit{linear} in $D$, and therefore this structure is effective for combating the curse of dimensionality.
 We prove that the optimal MPB defines a representation space that can be considered nearly optimal for a particular rank, with an inefficiency cost that becomes negligible for large ranks.
 To estimate the optimal MPB from the observed data, we identify an isometric embedding which allows the reparameterization of the observed data tensor into a lower dimensional space, permitting the derivation of a fast algorithm which scales favorably with huge datasets.
 This is in contrast to alternative methods for optimal basis construction for multidimensional functional data which rely on a smoothed decomposition of the raw data tensor \citep{huang2009, allen2013a, allen2019}, and as a result become computationally problematic for densely observed functions.
 Additionally, our approach enables a ``fully functional'' treatment of the estimation problem, in which the continuous basis functions are estimated directly, as opposed to the discrete factors estimated by the tensor decomposition approaches.
 Working directly with the continuous representations allows analytic computation of partial derivatives and inner products, thus facilitating efficient and stable two-stage algorithms for a variety of subsequent FDA tasks of interest.
 When working directly with the discrete data, such operations can be potentially numerically unstable (finite difference derivative approximation) or ill-defined (inner product between functions at different resolutions).
-Code for our estimation algorithm and classes implementing the continuous representations have been made available in a python package: \url{https://github.com/Will-Consagra/eMFDA}